Foodborne Pathogen Testing

 How much sample is required for pathogen testing?

-Typical pathogen screens require 25g to 375g of sample, depending on the method and regulatory requirements.
+Typical foodborne pathogen testing screens require 25g to 375g of sample, depending on the method and regulatory requirements.
 For example, beef trim testing often requires N60 excision sampling (375g), while standard Salmonella detection usually requires 25g.

 What is the difference between Listeria species and Listeria monocytogenes testing?